Social power moves increase the social status of the attacker/perpetrator and decrease the status of the receiver/victim.

 The best ways to reply are:

-You: Yeah, that’s too bad.
+You: Yeah, I know.
 Sorry that I didn’t remind you either, sometimes life just gets too hectic

-And if you two aren’t very close, here is the power move reply:
+And if you two aren’t very close, and you’re meeting in person, here is the direct power move reply:

 You: That’s how life goes most of the times. (looking at her with a fake embarrassed expression) Sorry… I’m really bad with names…